timmcginley/Agile/Methodology/README.md

 The Methodology has 4 parts:

 ## Future *Forecast*
-This part identifies the near, medium and long term futures that will provide the future context of your groups agile prototype.
-Introduce Agile Principles and Processes
+This part identifies the near, medium and long term futures that will provide the future context of the agile prototype.
+It has the following substeps:
-Identify artefact or system from contexts and its 'features'.
+1. forecast future using 3 horizons framework
+2. identify the challenges of this future for a specific building system or product.

 # Needs *Backcast*
 This part identifies the requirements of the future product / system in you defined future.